 Another reason I don’t see what’s right in front of me is that there is more than enough to miss when the issue is complex, given the cognitive biases I bring anyway to seeing things.
 Then there is the fact that what matters most is often taken as given and unquestioned, i.e., unnoticed consciously by me, let alone by us together (as in groupthink).
 Most of us don’t notice what’s missing, e.g., Shakespeare appears not to mention a painter once and Julius Caesar oddly has no great speeches of Cicero.

 I suppose the best spin to put on these and such considerations is that a profession’s blind-spots and its strengths are often one and the same: Irrigation engineers are not crop scientists, and learning is so intensive that each cannot be expected to know as much as the other.

 Note, however, that the most plausible reason for not seeing what is unseen—well, it’s not there at all—turns out to be least plausible when living in a complex world of many components, functions and interconnections.
 In that world, new connections can and are to be discovered or uncovered all the time.

 To see how, return to Hiroshige’s print.
 I can also insist that the lambent waves resonate with Van Gogh’s painting, The Starry Night, and that resonance is as much there—right in front of me–as is the grain in the woodblock.
 Indeed, you and I and others can continue seeing new connections arising out of and from the print, along the same lines critic, Susan Sontag, argued that “There is no final photograph.”

 So too when it comes to asking and answering, What am I missing?, in complex policy and management.
-I submit that’s a good mess to be in, should you find your colleagues and yourself at a “dead-end” or “in a stalemate.”
+I submit that’s a good mess to be in, even though others around you find themselves at a “dead-end” or “in a stalemate.”